All GLP-1 medications from licensed 503A pharmacies Browse Products

 Does the type of GLP-1 medication affect body composition?

 Early research suggests some differences.
 Tirzepatide, which targets both GIP and GLP-1 receptors, may have slightly different effects on body composition compared to semaglutide alone.
-However, protein intake and exercise habits have a larger impact on muscle preservation than the specific medication used.
+But protein intake and exercise habits have a larger impact on muscle preservation than the specific medication used.

 Let's Make This Happen